nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename a tag for a specific person in the list
+4. AddressBook confirms the change with the user
+5. The tag is renamed
+Use case ends.

+**Extensions**

+3a.
+The person does not exist

+> 3a1.
+AddressBook prompts user to specify another person <br>
+> Use case resumes at step 2

+4a.
+The user does not give confirmation

+> 4a1.
+AddressBook does not perform any change <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements